In a Nutshell:

 Despite its size, however, it’s easier than you might think to find a permanent home for the Soho—even if you have a smaller house or apartment—because it’s designed with space-saving technology, so you’ll only need 4.5” of space between the seatback and whatever wall you place it near.

-Another important detail is the fact that the chair weighs in at a hefty 205 pounds, so it’s not easy to move around.
-You’ll either want to pay extra for White Glove service or have a friend (or two) on standby for the day the chair arrives.
+Another important detail is that the chair weighs 205 pounds, so it’s not easy to move around.
+You’ll either want to pay extra for White Glove service or have a friend (or two) on standby the day the chair arrives.

 Osaki-OS Pro Soho beige variant and a remote holder with rose gold accent

-The last thing to talk about before we leave this section is the fact that it’s got a really disappointing weight limit.
-The chair only supports 220 pounds of user weight.
+The last thing to discuss before we leave this section is the chair’s disappointing weight limit.
+It only supports 220 pounds of user weight.

 That’s frankly awful.